-If you are a Diggle, Felicity, and island fan this episode was for you!
+If you are a Diggle, Felicity, and island fan than The Odyssey was for you!
 I am that person and I was in heaven.

 This week picked right where we left off last week, with Arrow telling Moira about how she had failed Starling City.
 If that wasn’t shocking enough, Moira, after pleading in the name of Oliver and Thea, goes off and shoots Oliver!
 Granted she didn’t know it was Oliver but still, she shot her own kid.
 Of course Ollie gets out of there and the camera pans to the pool of blood he left.
 I’ve watched enough crime shows to know this was a problem.

 In a very heads up play, Oliver finds his way into Felicity’s car, instructing her to the Arrowcave instead of the hospital.
 Finally!
 It’s about time that Felicity is told the truth, although I will miss the incredibly stupid cover stories Oliver came up with.
 The rest of the episode was basically Diggle and Felicity trying to keep Oliver alive.
 Another reason to keep Diggle around?
 Apparently he can dig (hehe) bullets out of bodies.
 He may not be so great with fritzy defibrillators, but that’s why Felicity “I’ve been fixing computers since I was 7″ Smoak is there.
 They made a pretty good team and Oliver lives to see another day.
 However, I do have to call bullshit on Diggle’s proclamation that Oliver’s injury was a “Zone II wound” as a simple Google search classifies Zone II as part of the neck and that was clearly a shoulder shot.
 Come on Diggle, get it right man.